jwtc123/jwtc123/README.md

 I am __Justin Wong__, a 2021 Business & Data analytics graduate from the RISE by DigitalBCG Academy by Boston Consulting Group, taught by global BCG consultants and GAMMA data scientists.
 Also, I have domain knowledge in Bond Derivatives Trading and in the recent year, Cryptocurrencies.
 Even earlier in my career, I worked on hedge fund accounts, and private banking corporate trust accounts.
 I am now looking to pivot into the realm of data science to make the world a better place one small step at a time.

-I'm targeting to improve on SQL, learn XGBoost and Solidity.
-These are my targets for the next 3-6 months.
+I'm targeting to finish my current core curriculum at 42 Singapore doing Computer Science to add to my business expertise.

 In the mean time, take a look at my recent projects...

 <!-- Add link to the sections -->